 Long term stress and anxiety have a detrimental effect on the health of an individual.
-A range of illnesses and conditions have been attributed to stress, including eczema, migraine, digestive complaints, high blood pressure, heart disease, back-ache, muscular pain and depression.
-Stress can come from a number of sources, including the workplace, personal relationships and family life.
+A range of illnesses and conditions have been attributed to stress, including eczema, migraine, digestive complaints, high blood pressure, heart disease, muscular pain and depression.
+Stress comes from a number of sources, including the workplace, personal relationships and family life.
 Anxiety is closely related and is characterised by faster breathing, sweating, phobias and even panic attacks.

 With stress and stress related illnesses on the rise, taking steps to manage what can become a debilitating illness is vitally important to maintain a healthy mind and body.
 If stress and anxiety have been present for a long time, then it’s unlikely that one activity alone will solve the problem.
 Having said that doing something is better than doing nothing.

 It goes without saying that a healthy diet and regular exercise bring real benefits for someone suffering from stress.
 Exercise need only be a walk, the important thing is that it happens on a regular basis, ie most days.
 Relaxation techniques can also be helpful, but many people suffering stress find it difficult to relax without additional support.
 Massage can be really helpful for this.

 Scientific studies have shown that regular massage creates a chemical cocktail triggering a drop in the stress hormone cortisol and a surge in dopamine and oxytocin, known as the “happy hormones”.